Last updated on February 3rd, 2022

+Nepal, officially the Federal Democratic Republic of Nepal, is a landlocked country in South Asia.
+It has an area of 147,181 square km.
+Kathmandu is its capital city.
+Nepal’s official language is Nepali and its official currency is Nepalese Rupee (NPR).
+It has two bordering countries that are India and China.
 Nepal is a country of breathtaking beauty and diversity of cultures like no other place on earth.
-Truly “the roof of the world”, here are 71 interesting facts about Nepal covering its history, culture, people, economy, the Himalayas, earthquakes, poverty, Kathmandu, flora and fauna and more…
+Truly “the roof of the world”, here are 71 interesting facts about Nepal covering its history, culture, people, economy, the Himalayas, earthquakes, poverty, Kathmandu, flora and fauna and more.

 Facts about Nepal’s History